kjstanford/oxide_transistor_model/Experimental_Data/README.txt

 2R sample has L=2um and W=20um
-1R sample has broken down
+1R sample also has L=2um and W=20um, but has broken down